Graham-72/addtocal/README.txt

-# Provides a widget containing links for exporting events to:
+Provides a widget containing links for exporting events to:

 * Google Calendar
 * Yahoo!
 Calendar
 * iCal
 * Outlook

+## Usage
+1. Open the widget's field display settings
+2. Change the date field's format setting to _Add to Cal_

+## Settings
+### Location Field
+You can optionally choose a location field in the format settings view.
+This option will choose which of the entity's fields will populate the location value for calendar export.

+## Caveats
 Currently only works with nodes, but will soon be extended to other entity types.

-A configuration process in in the works, but in the mean time, the module relies on the following 3 variables, which can be set in the usual ways, including settings.php, database, drush, install profile, etc.
-* addtocal_node_types: array of node types the widget should be included for.
-* addtocal_date_field: name of the date field.
-* addtocal_location_field: name of the location field.

 The module assumes that 'body' is used for the event description.